Srihaas-tech/BionicsCAM/README.md

 Much clearer.

-Raccoons ARE NOT my favorite animal.
-A lil backstory: when I actually finished making BionicsCAM, I gave it to one of my teammates, Declan Murphy (O'Harris(Idk which one it is)) he came back with a very generic error, someting along the lines of "I see the parts, but I don't want to export".
-I, ofc was raging at that.
-Manual DXF export was working.
-It was only the Onshape thingamabobber.
-Anyways, I spent about 3 hours of my own time tryna debug it, to no avail.
-I asked Claude, it did nothing to help.
-I asked ChangGPT (Deepseek), still nada.
-I asked ChatGPT, nope.
-I gave up, accepted damnation, and looked at the Vercel logs.
 I immediately understood what happened and I pasted the logs to GPT-man.
 It was like "OH.
 We finally caught the raccoon on camera."
 That immediately became a metaphor for us.
 Since then, “raccoon” has been the official term for any bug, weird API behavior, preview overlay zombie, or mysterious CNC gremlin.

 ---